SequAna-Ukon/binac_trinity/README.md

 `ssh kn_pop528802@login01.binac.uni-tuebingen.de`

 It will ask you for your one time password.
-Give the password that you set.
-It will then ask you again for your password, for me this second entry is a second factor authentication code that I get from the Authenticator app on my phone.
-Finally it asks for your password again, this is the password you first gave.
+For me this is a second factor authentication code that I get from the Authenticator app on my phone.
+Finally it asks for your password.

 Login nodes are [here](https://wiki.bwhpc.de/e/BinAC/Login)